gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 )
 ```

-Take a look in the browser and we should have a functional website!
-Let's take a second to explore how HTML and JavaScript combine in a Gatsby application.
+Opening the site in a browser again at `http://localhost:8000`, you should have a functional website!
+Next, this guide will explore how HTML and JavaScript combine in a Gatsby application.

 ### HTML and JavaScript